Avoid Team Gridlock! Move Forward Using Consensus

 Visit our webpage for dates in Oregon

 Meetings That Rock

 Learn more than 100+ techniques to lead effective teams and meetings.
 We've dedicated a whole lesson (Lesson 4) to Consensus Building.
-Live and Virtual events are available throughout the year.
 Our self-study courses, Meetings That Rock Light and Essentials are available.
 The second one provides more specifics on consensus building.